amarks5/Predicting-Lung-Cancer-Levels/README.md

 - Change scale to 0-5 instead of 0-10.

 ## Anything Team Would Have Done Differently
+- Try to make age and gender more relevant factors to make our model more useful.

 ## Google Slide Presentation
 [Link to Google Slides](https://docs.google.com/presentation/d/1guxs3ptq4deP423Sn5jP52Q2Tn-MhQibTpFD0THmf88/edit?usp=sharing)